China warns companies against politicising actions regarding Xinjiang | Politics

 China warns companies against politicising actions regarding Xinjiang

-Sweden's H&M and other foreign companies facing a backlash in China after raising concerns about forced labour in Xinjiang should look into the issue seriously and not politicise their economic behaviour, Chinese officials said on Monday.
-H&M, Burberry, Nike and Adidas and other western brands have been hit by consumer boycotts in China since last week over comments about their sourcing of cotton in Xinjiang.
-The growing rift comes as the United States and other Western governments increase pressure on China over suspected human rights abuses in the western region.
+Chinese officials on Monday said Sweden's H&M and other foreign companies should not to make rash moves or step into politics after the companies raised concerns about forced labor in Xinjiang, sparking furious online backlash and boycotts.
+H&M, Burberry, Nike and Adidas and other Western brands have been hit by consumer boycotts in China since last week over comments about their sourcing of cotton in Xinjiang.
+The growing rift comes as the United States and other Western governments increase pressure on China over suspected human-rights abuses in the western region.

-Xu Guixiang, a spokesman for the regional government of Xinjiang, told reporters that a company should not politicise its economic behaviour and said H&M won't be able to make money anymore in the Chinese market because of its statement.
+"I don't think a company should politicize its economic behaviour," said Xu Guixiang, a Xinjiang government spokesman at a news conference on Monday morning.
+"Can H&M continue to make money in the Chinese market?
+Not any more."
+"To rush into this decision and get involved in the sanctions is not reasonable.
+It's like lifting a stone to drop it on one's own feet," he said.

 Elijan Anayat, another Xinjiang government spokesman, said during the briefing that Chinese people do not want the products of companies such as H&M and Nike that have boycotted Xinjiang's cotton.
-He invited companies to take trips to the region's cotton fields to see for themselves what is happening.
+He said he welcomed companies to take trips to the region's cotton fields to see for themselves what is happening.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)